tonyx/Sharpino/README.md

 - Added SqlTempate dir with template examples for creating table relate to events and snapshots for aggregates and contexts.
 - Addes sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because it is going to be messy)
-- Version 1.5.3:
+- Version 1.5.4 Replaces version 1.5.3 (that was deprecated )
     - Aggregate snapshots added (in addition to contexts snapshots)

+- Version 1.5.3 (don't use it: it is deprecated: missing packages)

 - Version 1.5.1: -
   - Added a new configuration file named appSettings.json in the root of the project with the following content:
 ```json